irush-cs/slurm-plugins/README.md

 # job\_submit\_killable

-This plugin is used to set some sort of auto-account/qos when a certain flag is passed.
+This plugin is used to set some sort of auto-account/qos/partition when a certain flag is passed.
 This is used for a special preemptable accounts, which is why it's named "killable".

-If the --killable flag was set (using the `spank_killable` plugin), this plugin will set the account and qos according to the `killable.conf` configuration file.
-The configuration for the accounts can be either per user, or per primary group.
+If the --killable flag was set (using the `spank_killable` plugin), this plugin will set the account, qos and partition according to the `killable.conf` configuration file.
+The configuration can be either per user, or per primary group.
 For example:
 ```
 User=user1 Account=killable-1
+User=user2 QOS=qos-1 Partition=partition-1
 PrimaryGroup=group2 Account=killable-2 QOS=qos-2
-User=*default Account=killable-3 QOS=qos-1
+User=*default Account=killable-3 QOS=qos-1 Partition=partition-2
 ```
-The `*default` user is special and will set the account if no other user or primary group were found.
+The `*default` user is special and will set the account, qos or partition unless they were set by other explicit line.

 # spank\_killable